MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/secedit-generaterollback.md

 Allows you to generate a rollback template for a specified configuration template.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax